guycole/perky-rover/README.md

 DFRobotShop Rover (v1) experiments

 Note:
-The V1 Rover is programmed as a "Arduino Duemilanove".
+The V1 Rover is programmed as a "Arduino Duemilanove" w/"ATmega328" processor.
 When requesting "Board Info" it returns "Unknown board".